Imposter syndrome: The hidden affliction of the high-achieving woman.

-Remember the last time you experienced a major accomplishment?
+Think back to the last time you experienced a major accomplishment.
 Maybe you finally landed your first client or got hired into your ideal job.
 Maybe you earned a big promotion or award, or were chosen from a large group for an elite opportunity.

-Most likely, it felt exhilarating, exciting, and unbelievable.
+Most likely, it felt exhilarating, exciting, and incredible.

 Did you start to question yourself and hear doubts creep into your head, saying things like “I don’t belong here,” “I’m not worthy,” or “I don’t deserve this?”

 It’s all too common, especially as women entrepreneurs, that once we attain a certain goal, we experience a debilitating level of self-doubt or even panic that we don’t belong.

 This is known as impostor syndrome.
 Imposter syndrome is a term coined by psychologists in the 70s that refers to high-achieving individuals who have an inability to internalize their accomplishments and a persistent fear of being exposed as a fraud.